Leonel-R/Password-Generator/README.md

 # Password Generator
-- First integer parameter specifies length of password.
+- First integer parameter specifies the length of created password.
 - Second boolean parameter will specify whether or not you want numbers in your password.
 - Third boolean parameter will specify whether or not you want special characters in your password.